- Contact Us

 AANP stands with AHA and ADA and is committed to raising awareness in several ways:

-AANP is offering NPs the opportunity to earn 1.25 contact hours of CE credit (including 1.25 pharmacology credit) by enrolling in GLP-1 Receptor Agonists for Type 2 Diabetes: Incorporating the Latest Treatment Options into Individualized Care.
-In this program, Dixie Harms and Shannon Idzik, both NPs with expertise in diabetes care, discuss how to overcome clinical inertia utilizing the 2020 American Diabetes Association (ADA) treatment algorithm.
+AANP is offering NPs the opportunity to earn 1.25 contact hours of continuing education (CE) credit (including 1.25 pharmacology credit) by enrolling in GLP-1 Receptor Agonists for Type 2 Diabetes: Incorporating the Latest Treatment Options into Individualized Care.
+In this program, Dixie Harms and Shannon Idzik, both NPs with expertise in diabetes care, discuss how to overcome clinical inertia utilizing the 2020 ADA treatment algorithm.
 This CE activity is made available for NPs at no cost, thanks to an independent medical education grant from NovoNordisk.

 On Feb.
 5, 2021, AANP will offer another opportunity to Explore Type 2 Diabetes Case Studies and Join the Live Q&A Period with a free webinar.
-This live webinar, presented by the American Association of Nurse Practitioners® (AANP), is a chance to gain an update on diabetes care, including how to overcome clinical inertia utilizing the 2020 American Diabetes Association (ADA) treatment algorithm.
-Expert nurse practitioner (NP) faculty will present three case studies to illustrate how to set individualized therapeutic goals for the rapid attainment of HbA1c targets, intensify medication therapy utilizing the ADA’s 2020 guidelines and identify patients for whom a GLP-1 receptor agonist may reduce cardio- and cerebrovascular events.
+This live webinar is a chance to gain an update on diabetes care, including how to overcome clinical inertia through the 2020 ADA treatment algorithm.
+Expert NP faculty will present three case studies to illustrate how to set individualized therapeutic goals for the rapid attainment of HbA1c targets, intensify medication therapy utilizing the ADA’s 2020 guidelines and identify patients for whom a GLP-1 receptor agonist may reduce cardio- and cerebrovascular events.
 Please note: This webinar contains the same content as the other two webinars in this activity series.
 Learners should only complete one offering of this activity to earn CE credit.
-Check the AANP events webpage soon for your opportunity to register for this webinar.
+Keep an eye on the AANP events webpage for your opportunity to register for this webinar.